|slow roasted pork (8 to 10 HOURS at 250) with fennel seeds and garlic|

 I have always seen the teachings of the Church on sex as an invitation to sit at the table with the rest of the human family.
 Otherwise, as a single, husbandless, childless woman past child-bearing age, I would have no place at the table.
-There is no status lower in our society--unless it’s an aging, single, gay man.
+In our society, there is no lower sociological status--unless it’s an aging, single, gay man.
 Trust me, if that is your status, you feel it.
 You wash your face and comb your hair and put on a clean shirt, because Christ said don’t make a big deal of your fasting, but you feel it.
 You feel it in the unbelievable lack of gallantry, of courtesy, from some—not all by any means, but some—men.
 You feel it from the cruelty and utter lack of fellow feeling from some—not all by any means, but some—other women.

-I thought of the new way I’ve found to pray: as I pray, I visualize holding the baby Jesus to my breast.
-In Him are all the other children in my life, who’ve been entrusted, in some small way to my care.
+In Christ are all the other children in my life, who’ve been entrusted, in some small way to my care.
 In Him is myself as a child, receiving both the love I did and maybe did not get.
 In Him is my mother, and her mother, and all the women in my bloodline, and all their sorrows and joys, and also all those women, and of course men, in my life now, and who are to come.
 In Him are all the wounded, glorious people in my life.
 Because when you’re an addict a lot of the people in your life are also addicts, given to strange silences, unexplained disappearances, moodiness, depression, trauma they carry in their bones and blood and they try to be kind and to participate anyway, like me, with mixed results.
 Your feet get bloody when you go on pilgrimage, said Catherine Doherty, because you go with bare feet, into people’s hearts, and people’s hearts are jagged and rocky.
 I know mine is.
 So to learn to love people who are so much like me, to not strike back and also not to run but just to stand still, to stand by, silently with love…this is a great gift, the pearl of great price.

-And really, the more I pray this way, the more I see that is what my own mother did for me, my whole childhood and adolescence and adulthood, while her own heart must have been breaking, and while she was also hemorrhaging from her own childhood wounds with no-one to comfort her.
+And really, the more I pray, the more I see that is what my own mother did for me, my whole childhood and adolescence and adulthood, while her own heart must have been breaking, and while she was also hemorrhaging from her own childhood wounds with no-one to comfort her.